wiseneuron/db2tool/README.md

 author: neuron

-if you want contact the auth, please
+if you want contact the author, please

 visit http://idocbox.com/ or send mail to wiseneuron@gmail.com